minhphd/PyDreamerV1/README.md

 # PyDreamerV1: Clean pytorch implementation of Hafner et al Dreamer (WIP)

-This repository offers a comprehensive implementation of the Dreamer algorithm, as presented in the groundbreaking work by Hafner et al., "Dream to Control: Learning Behaviors by Latent Imagination."
-Our implementation is dedicated to faithfully reproducing the innovative approach of learning and planning within a learned latent space, enabling agents to efficiently master complex behaviors through imagination alone.

-### Actual Runs in Environments
 <div align="center">
   <img src="./gif/boxing.gif" alt="Actual run in " width="200px" height="200px"/>
   <img src="./gif/pacman.gif" alt="Actual run in " width="200px" height="200px"/>